Reborn: Part 2

 Something clattered behind Airn, and she turned just in time to see one of the table’s manipulator arms, crude and clumsy compared to her own, reach out for her.

-It’s one autonomous servitor was severely damaged, but it could be repaired.
-There was a fortunate supply of metal, circuitry, calcium, and proteins that would suffice, at least until more and better material could be sourced.
+Its one autonomous servitor was severely damaged, but it could be repaired.
+One of the three supplies of calcium and proteins had a fortunate supply of metal and complex circuitry that could be adapted, at least until more and better material could be sourced.

-As it sorted through the three supplies of material, it found something unusual; a complex network similar to its own circuitry.
-Further exploration revealed there were three of these isolated networks, each encased in soft organic matter that practically fell apart when prodded.
-The third, however, was partially integrated with a recognizable collection of circuits.
+As it sorted through the two other supplies of material, it found something unusual; a complex network similar to its own circuitry.
+Further exploration revealed that each of the three supplies had these isolated networks, each encased in soft organic matter that practically fell apart when prodded.
+The first supply, however, was partially integrated with a recognizable collection of circuits.
 The Mind wasn’t certain how they could be familiar — there was no record of this kind of network in its databanks — but it somehow knew how to connect and access the inner workings of the machinery.
 Carefully, it extended its tendrils into the network, exploring pathways and examining outputs.

 A strange structure existed in one of the other two networks, a structure that appeared to function similar to a sensor.
 A thorough analysis later, The Mind was able to access the data.